Docs-Geek/api-documentation-course/docs/offline-exercises/class-6.md

 Create a new folder called "api-flows."
 Inside it, create the following four files:

-- `auth.mdx`
-- `admin.mdx`
 - `patron.mdx`
 - `staff.mdx`

-In these files, you will document the API flows for the course.
+In these files, you will document two of the API flows for the course.

 ## Directions